Student Pharmacist (UBC)

 Student Pharmacist Registration process Overview

-- A student enrolled in undergraduate studies with the Faculty of Pharmaceutical Sciences at the University of British Columbia.
+Enrolment in the undergraduate program with the Faculty of Pharmaceutical Sciences at the University of British Columbia.

 Review the General Registration Information for Student Pharmacists before beginning the application process to ensure you have all the correct documentation required for your application.